Camp Douglas (Chicago): Command of Brigadier General William W. Orme

 On December 23, 1863, Brigadier General William W. Orme relieved Colonel DeLand as commander of the camp; Colonel DeLand remained at the camp until March 11, 1864, as commander of the garrison.
 Orme had arranged to increase the garrison; about 400 reinforcements for the guards from the 15th regiment of the Invalid Corps under Colonel James C. Strong arrived the next day.
 On March 18, 1864, in an effort to improve morale, the Union Army renamed the Invalid Corps as the Veteran Reserve Corps.

-General Orme tried to handle the continuing scandal over the poor quality beef as well as other administrative problems which he inherited.
+General Orme tried to handle the continuing scandal over the poor quality beef as well as other administrative problems that he inherited.
 After investigation, he exonerated Ninian Edwards and his vendors, and placed the blame for the meat problem solely on sub-contractors.
 Despite Edwards' exoneration and his relationship with the President, the Army took control of subsistence at the camp away from Edwards on January 27, 1864.
 Edwards, a captain in the Union Army, was reassigned as food commissary and treasurer of the prison fund in March 1864.

 A blizzard and temperatures of -18 F occurred on January 1, 1864.
 Some prisoners who escaped at this time were found frozen to death nearby.
 On January 8, 1864, General Orme instituted a program of armed guard patrols.
 Some prisoners reported killing and eating rats after a prison kitchen was demolished on January 10, 1864, and food shortages resulted, but the reports appear to be dubious.
 General Orme obtained some Union army overcoats outside of channels and distributed them to prisoners.
 But when Colonel Hoffman learned of his actions, he reprimanded him for proceeding outside regulations.

 Dr. Edward D. Kittoe of the surgeon general's office inspected the camp on January 18, 1864.
 He found the severely overcrowded barracks deep in filth and mud, and swarming with vermin due to the lack of flooring.
 Cooking was deficient and garbage littered the streets.
 Old sinks (latrines) were not sealed properly and waste was seeping to the surface.
 Dr. Kittoe gave high marks to the hospital but noted that 250 sick men remained in barracks because the hospital's 234 beds were full.
 He found that thirty-six percent of the prisoners were ill, and fifty-seven prisoners had died in December 1863.
 The guards also were suffering from the poor conditions at the camp, with twenty-nine percent ill and six deaths among them in December 1863.
 Dr. Kittoe concluded the camp was unfit for use, but it remained in use.